fdupoux/fsarchiver/website/content/internal-multithreading/_index.md

 +++

 ## About multi-threading
 Today all the new processors are dual-core or quad-core.
 But all the standard compression tools are single threaded.
 It means that when you use "tar cfz" for "tar cfj", to compress a tarball using gzip or bzip2, you just use one cpu, so just 50% of 25% of the power you have.
 FSArchiver is multi-threaded if you use option "-j" to create several compression jobs, so that it can use all the power of your processors to compress faster.
-For instance, compressing on an intel Q6600 quad-core with bzip2 is really fast, and with lzma it's not too slow.

 ## Implementation of the multi-threading
 FSArchiver is using three kinds of threads even if you don't use the